madmous/madClones/README.md

 This repo is under active development.
 I am working on it daily and will release the 1.0.0 very soon.
+Do no hesitate to contribute and/or send me feedback on [twitter](https://twitter.com/datmadmous)

 ## Description

-[Trello](http://trello.com) clone being built with NodeJS, Express, MongoDB, React and Redux.
+[Trello](http://trello.com) clone being built with MongoDB, Express, React, NodeJS; my mean stack revisited.

-Web addict and javascript passionate.
-I am curious by anything new and learn frameworks by cloning amazing apps.
 I am a fan of Software Craftmanship, TDD, BDD and CI practices; therefore this project's main goal is to follow all the coding standard and best practices.

 ## Main technologies

+* MongoDB
+* Express
 * React
 * NodeJS
-* Express
-* MongoDB

 ## Support